xiaoyang19920209/GitRepository/readme.txt

-Git is a version system controller.
+Git is a distributed version system controller.
 Git is free software.